Getting to grips with how science ‘works’

 Sharing our findings

-Together with Project Calibrate colleagues, we’ve presented our research and ideas at a variety of conferences and events – including IAEA, AEA-Europe, BERA and ASE events – and in academic journals, including the International Journal of Science Education, and Research and Practice in Chemistry Education.
+The Project Calibrate team has presented its research and ideas at a variety of conferences and events – including IAEA, AEA-Europe, BERA and ASE events – and in academic journals, including the International Journal of Science Education, and Research and Practice in Chemistry Education.
 Sharing our work like this means we can incorporate the views of the wider assessment research community.
 We've also delivered an international webinar on the outcomes, hosted by OxfordAQA.

 Resources and ongoing impacts